Economy of Ohio: Iron and steel

-Ohio is considered the historical center of steel production in the U.S. The state produces annually around 14.5 million tons, with a $7.2 billion state economic impact The largest steel foundry in North America is located in Columbus, Columbus Castings.
+Ohio is considered the historical center of steel production in the U.S. The state produces annually around 14.5 million tons, with a $7.2 billion state economic impact.
+The largest steel foundry in North America is located in Columbus, Columbus Castings.
 It was formerly part of Buckeye Steel Castings, which traces its root back to the 19th century.

 Ohio produces between 14% and 17% of the United States' raw steel.
 The sector of objects made from purchased steel in Ohio ranks 2nd out of all 50 states, and 3rd in the sector of iron, steel, and ferroalloys.

-Seventy percent of the United States' electrometallurgical ferroalloy manufacturing employees are located in Ohio.
+70% of the United States' electrometallurgical ferroalloy manufacturing employees are located in Ohio.
 The entire industry as a whole, although not as concentrated as the electrometallurgical ferroalloy manufacturing sector, employs 34,000 paid workers at 234 individual workplaces.
 Ohio's 234 workplaces make up 9.5% of the United States industry's workplaces, and the 34,000 paid workers make up 13.6% of the United States industry's workers.
 Of these workers and workplaces, the sector of iron, steel, and ferroalloys make up the largest sector in Ohio's industry, with 17,000 paid workers in 73 workplaces.